publiccodenet/blog/_posts/2020-03-16-a-look-at-our-codebase-governance-game.md

 ## An idea is born

-Unsurprisingly, the ultimate governance model was not the result we got from the exercise.
+However, the ultimate governance model was not the result we got from the exercise.
 Four parallel groups did the exercise; the models they came up with could not be meaningfully merged into one.
 Instead, the exercise turned out to be an excellent way to get participants to talk and think about governance and practice a common vocabulary.
 During the evaluation of the exercise, the idea of enhancing this aspect was mentioned which in turn led to the idea of turning it into a game.

 As soon as someone mentions a game, I'm game.
 We did some very quick mockups and the first play tests inhouse showed that we were on to something.
 After a few more iterations, it became clear that this was becoming its own thing and thus deserved a proper [repository on GitHub](https://github.com/publiccodenet/governance-game).
 This makes it possible to track the game's development and also make it easier for anyone to give feedback .